 Welcome to the Historic Donaldson Mansion

 Sitting on 0.80 acres of land, the property includes two parcels: the Main House and Gardens, and the 4 Car Garage Carriage House with 2 bedroom apartment.
-Dramatically reduced by almost 50% of the original list price, this home is priced to sell quickly and includes over $6 Million in restoration and updating.
+Dramatically reduced by 50% of the original list price, this home is priced to sell quickly and includes over $6 Million in restoration and updating.
 The main house features 5 bedrooms and 6 baths, with approximately 9500 heated square feet, while the carriage house has approximately 2600 heated square feet.

 History of the Home